kommunication/stock-server/README.md

 ## Limitations
 Due to time and scope limitation, many apsects of this application are illustrative in nature.
 - There is no front-end included.
 The best way to test the API is by using `Postnam` or similar tools
 - API implementation is not fully fleshed out.
-The emphasis was put on demonstrating various aspects as of the implementation as basis for broader conversation.
+The emphasis was put on demonstrating various aspects of the implementation as basis for broader conversation.
 - Error handling and edge case handling have been included but are not comprehensive.